zioan/local-listing-backend/README.md

 ## Credits

-The development of the Local Listing Backend API was made possible thanks to various tools, and resources, Below is a list of credits for code, media, and tools that were instrumental in building this project.
+The development of the Local Listing Backend API was made possible thanks to various tools, and resources.
+Below is a list of credits for code, media, and tools that were instrumental in building this project.

 A special thank to my mentor Spence, who provided valuable guidance and feedback throughout the development process.

-### Code and Packages
+### Code and Inspiration

-- **Django**: The Django framework was used to build the backend API.
-The official documentation and community forums provided valuable support throughout the development process.
-- **Django REST Framework (DRF)**: Used for building the RESTful API.
-Special thanks to the DRF maintainers and contributors for providing a comprehensive and flexible toolkit.
+- **Code Institute Learning Materials**: The Django Full Stack Developer course provided the foundational knowledge and guidance for building the Local Listing Backend API.
+- **Python Documentation**: The Python documentation was a valuable resource for understanding the language features and best practices.
+- **Django Official Documentation**: The official documentation served as the primary resource for understanding Django’s capabilities and implementing best practices.
 - **Cloudinary**: Integrated for handling media storage.
 The Cloudinary Python SDK and tutorials made media handling efficient and straightforward.
 - **SendGrid**: Used for sending password reset emails.
 The SendGrid API documentation and Python library were instrumental in setting up the email service.

-### Content and Inspiration

-- **Code Institute Learning Materials**: The Django Full Stack Developer course provided the foundational knowledge and guidance for building the Local Listing Backend API.
-- **Python Documentation**: The Python documentation was a valuable resource for understanding the language features and best practices.
-- **Django Official Documentation**: The official documentation served as the primary resource for understanding Django’s capabilities and implementing best practices.
+- **Previous Coding Experiences**: Professional coding experiences in technologies like Laravel, Express.js, and Next.js provided a solid foundation for understanding backend development concepts, making Django implementation smoother.

+Note: The project codebase was developed from scratch, incrementally building features, with inspiration drawn from various online resources, tutorials, and documentation to ensure best practices and efficient implementation.
+No code was literally copied from external sources.

 ### Tools